PCOS Hair Loss: Causes, Signs, Treatment, Remedies, And More

 Why Does PCOS Cause Hair Loss?

-PCOS is a reproductive disorder (also impacts metabolic processes) that causes enlarged ovaries with small cysts.
 The female body produces androgens or male hormones like testosterone that trigger puberty, hair growth, and other metabolic functions.

-PCOS triggers excess androgen and dihydrotestosteronei XAn endogenous male sex hormone that stimulates the development of male sex characteristics.
+PCOS triggers excess androgen and dihydrotestosteronei An endogenous male sex hormone that stimulates the development of male sex characteristics.
 (DHT) production in women that regulates the hair growth cycle and blocks the hair follicles, leading to shorter, thinner hair and eventually, hair loss (1).

 PCOS may trigger female pattern hair loss, and you will experience excess hair growth, and hair loss in different body parts.